jdtornow/challah/README.md

 Each user is assigned to exactly one `Role` and can also be assigned to multiple `Permission` objects as needed.
 Because a user can be assigned to a role (and therefore its permissions) *and* permissions on an ad-hoc basis, it is important to always check a user record for restrictions based on permissions and not to use roles as a mechanism for restricting functionality in your app.

+There are a few helpful scopes to help find users by role and for a particular role:

+    User.find_all_by_role(:administrator)       # => Finds all users that are administrators
+    User.find_all_by_permission(:manage_users)  # => Finds all users that have the :manage_users permission.

+To unpack the `User` model into your app so you can extend it further, run:

+    rake challah:unpack:user        # => Copy the User model into your app

 ### Permission

 A permission is used to identify something within your application that you would like to restrict to certain users.
 A permission does not inherently have any functionality of its own and is just used as a reference point for pieces of functionality in your app.
 A permission record requires the presence of a name and key.